-First up, i had read a few blogs on the realities of Petra so i didn’t arrive there thinking it was going to be all rainbows and rock carvings but i was doing fine for time and had just checked into the lovely Saba’s Hotel which is a guesthouse/hotel run by an English Women and her Jordanian Husband in the town of Wadi Musa, just up the road from the entrance to Petra so on the day i visited Petra i decided to buy a 2 day pass as the 1 day and 2 day passes were only £5.00 difference so i thought if i ended up wanting to go back for a second day i can but if i don’t then its not much money wasted!
+First up, I had read a few blogs on the realities of Petra and how to visit Petra so I didn’t arrive there thinking it was going to be all rainbows and rock carvings but I was doing fine for time and had just checked into the lovely Saba’s Hotel which is a guesthouse/hotel run by an English Women and her Jordanian Husband in the town of Wadi Musa, just up the road from the entrance to Petra, so on the day I visited Petra I decided to buy a 2 day pass as the 1 day and 2 day passes were only £5.00 difference so I thought if i ended up wanting to go back for a second day I can but if I don’t then its not much money wasted!

 I was there on my own, a girl, a blonde girl and a fairly young blonde girl so naturally, this being the Middle East (unfortunately) attracted a lot of male attention.
 I was constantly shouted at, to buy things from the stalls, to hire a guide, to go into a restaurant, for a camel ride, for a donkey ride, for a horse and carriage ride and it made me feel quite uncomfortable.

 Then there were the horse and carriages, on my way out whilst being shouted out to get in a carriage by one of the guys he then went on to whip his horse multiple times and this wasn’t the only occasion i saw this.
-I admit, i have a soft heart for animals and particularly horses as i grew up with them and i have strong opinions that animals should not be used for and in tourist attractions and here were these men just beating their horses in front of us all.. at a Wonder of the World!!
+I admit, I have a soft heart for animals and particularly horses and I have strong opinions that animals should not be used for and in tourist attractions and here were these men just beating their horses in front of us all.. at a Wonder of the World!!

 And here are a selection of photos that i took which now make me look back and think ‘wow’!